collective/collective.upgrade/README.rst

                             When upgrading a portal using plone.app.linkintegrity,
                             disable it during the upgrade.
       -u, --username
-                            Specify username to use during the upgrade.
+                            Specify username to use during the upgrade (if not provided, a special user will run the upgrade).

     upgrades:
       -U, --skip-portal-upgrade